Connecting the Dots between Audio and Text without Parallel Data through Visual Knowledge Transfer: Audio-text experiments

 \paragraph{Prompting (usually) helps.} Inspired by the zero-shot image classification setups of CLIP~\citep{CLIP}, we prefix textual labels with a prompt in zero-shot audio classification.
 We empirically find that the prompt `\textit{the sound of}' works well.
-Using it greatly improves zero-shot multi-class classification accuracy (see Figure~\ref{fig:zeroshot_clf_prompt}).
-Take \modelname, the prompt gives rise to an improvement of 7.2\% on ESC50 (see Figure~\ref{fig:clf_prompt_esc50}) and 6.9\% on US8K (see Figure~\ref{fig:clf_prompt_us8k}), but hurts multi-label classification performance on AS (see Figure~\ref{fig:clf_prompt_as}).
+Using it greatly improves zero-shot multi-class classification accuracy (see Table~\ref{tab:zeroshot-clf-merged-prompt}).
+Take \modelname, the prompt gives rise to an improvement of 7.2\% on ESC50 and 6.9\% on US8K, but hurts multi-label classification performance on AS.

-\paragraph{Random curation helps.} Our best pivoting model, \modelname, is generally improved with the fine-tuning of the audio-text objective $\gL_{cst}(A, T)$, introduced in \S~\ref{sec:model-audio_text_aug}, \emph{even when the audio-text pairs used to train that objective are sampled entirely at random (+AT w/ RC),} e.g., R@1 for Text $\rightarrow$ Audio retrieval increases from 0.8\% to 3.8\%.
-We conjecture that RC at least makes audio representations aware of and lean towards the text cluster of the joint VT representation space.
-While this result also holds for AS classification (+1.5\% mAP), performance decreases for ESC50 (-5.5\% accuracy) and US8K (-2.4\% accuracy).
+\paragraph{Random curation helps.} Even when the audio-text pairs used to train that objective are sampled entirely at random (+AT w/ RC), \modelname improves, e.g., R@1 for Text $\rightarrow$ Audio retrieval increases from 0.8\% to 3.8\%.
+We conjecture that RC at least makes audio representations aware of and lean towards the text cluster of the joint VT representation space.\footnote{Concretely, VA pre-training pushes audio embeddings towards the image cluster (V) of the VT space of the pre-trained CLIP, but it does not guarantee that audio embeddings will be as close to the text cluster (T) of the VT space as to V. Random curation provides an estimate of the text-cluster's distributional properties, i.e., the audio embeddings are moved on top of the distribution of the text cluster of the VT space \emph{explicitly}; surprisingly, this crude "semantic-free" alignment method improves the quality of audio-text alignment.} While this result also holds for AS classification (+1.5\% mAP), performance decreases for ESC50 (-5.5\% accuracy) and US8K (-2.4\% accuracy).

-\paragraph{Unsupervised curation is universally helpful.} Our best performing unsupervised curated model, +AT w/ AC, outperforms both pivoting (\modelname) and random curation (+AT w/ RC) in all cases.
-This result provides strong evidence that explicitly mining unsupervised AT pairs can be a helpful exercise.
-Interestingly, in all cases automatically generated captions (FC) give rise to similar performance to the captions written by humans (AC), so it is cheap to create unsupervised AT pairs when needed.
+\paragraph{Unsupervised curation is universally helpful.} \modelname fine-tuned with unsupervised audio captions (+AT w/ AC) outperforms both pivoting (\modelname) and random curation (+AT w/ RC) in all cases.
+Thus, explicitly mining unsupervised AT pairs can be a helpful zero-resource approach.
+Performance with automatically generated captions (FC) is similar to captions written by humans (AC).